ronaldbradford/aws-tutorial/rds/mysql-aurora-major-upgrade.md

         "db.t4g.medium",

-# Sanity validation of version
+# Sanity validation of new version following upgrade

-    NEW_CLUSTER_ENDPOINT=$(aws rds describe-db-clusters --db-cluster-identifier ${CLUSTER_ID}-upgraded --query '*[].Endpoint' --output text) echo $NEW_CLUSTER_ENDPOINT
-    nc -vz ${NEW_CLUSTER_ENDPOINT} 3306
+    NEW_CLUSTER_ENDPOINT=$(aws rds describe-db-clusters --db-cluster-identifier ${NEW_CLUSTER_ID} --query '*[].Endpoint' --output text) nc -vz ${NEW_CLUSTER_ENDPOINT} 3306
     docker run -it --rm mysql mysql -h${NEW_CLUSTER_ENDPOINT} -u${MYSQL_USER} -p${MYSQL_PASSWD} -e "SELECT @@aurora_server_id,  @@aurora_version, VERSION(), USER(), @@innodb_read_only;"

-    mysql: [Warning] Using a password on the command line interface can be insecure.
+### Example output
     +----------------------------------+------------------+-----------+-------------------+--------------------+
     | @@aurora_server_id               | @@aurora_version | VERSION() | USER()            | @@innodb_read_only |
     +----------------------------------+------------------+-----------+-------------------+--------------------+
     | rds-aurora-mysql-demo-0-upgraded | 3.01.0           | 8.0.23    | dba@172.31.39.139 |                  0 |
     +----------------------------------+------------------+-----------+-------------------+--------------------+

+As you can see the Aurora Version is 3.x, and the MySQL version is 8.0.x.

 # Simple data evaluation

+Having added  <a href="mysql-sample-data.md">mysql.com example databases</a> as sample data to your original cluster, some simple checks confirm the database is accessible.

-    mysql> SELECT Name, Population FROM city ORDER BY Population DESC LIMIT 10;
+    mysql> SELECT Name, Population FROM world.city ORDER BY Population DESC LIMIT 10;
     +------------------+------------+
     | Name             | Population |
     +------------------+------------+